Lisa Cook could soon become the first Black woman on the Fed. Republicans say she’s not qualified.

 However, conservatives have dismissed Cook’s academic and professional credentials and cast her as a radical racial justice activist, echoing the charged language deployed against a similar historic prospect on the Supreme Court after Biden vowed to nominate a Black woman to the bench.

-Biden has sought to diversify the high court and the Fed, two historically White institutions that have played a part in the institutionalization and preservation of racial inequity, as part of his campaign promise to focus on dismantling systemic racism.
+Biden has sought to diversify the high court and the Fed, two historically White institutions that have played a part in the preservation of racial inequity, as part of his campaign promise to focus on dismantling systemic racism.

 But the effort faces a backlash.